Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Numerical results

 \section{Numerical results}

-In this section we are going to present the results obtained with the NARGP-AS and the NARGP-NLL method over two benchmark test problems, and over a more complex car aerodynamics problem.
+In this section we are going to present the results obtained with the NARGP-AS and the NARGP-NLL method over two benchmark test problems (Piston~\ref{subsubsec:piston} and Ebola~\ref{subsubsec:ebola} models), and over a more complex car aerodynamics problem (Jetta-6~\ref{subsubsec:Jetta-6}, Jetta-12-RANS~\ref{subsubsec:Jetta-12-RANS}, Jetta-12-DDES~\ref{subsubsec:Jetta-12-RANS-DDES}).
 The library employed to implement the NARGP model is Emukit~\cite{emukit2019} while for the active subspace and NLL response surface design we used the open source Python package\footnote{Available at \url{https://github.com/mathLab/ATHENA}.} called ATHENA~\cite{romor2020athena}, and GPy~\cite{gpy}.

+\RB{The computational times of the prediction and training of the NARGP-AS method are reported in Table~\ref{tab: computational times}.
+In particular, it is shown how the number of HF test samples and of Monte Carlo (MC) samples affect the MF prediction times.
+The training costs are mainly affected by the number of restarts of the optimization with L-BFGD, instead.}